se-for-sci/se-for-sci.github.io/content/week01/practices.md

 - Global constant: `ALL_CAPS`
 - Function: `snake_case`
 - Class: `CamelCase`
+- Hidden / Not Public: `_underscore`
+- Built-in (Python only): `__dunder__`

+If you are in a language that uses a different convention (lowerCamelCase, also known as dromedaryCase, for example), follow what is used in that language.

 For C and C++, you should loop from 0 to 1-len: